“Who am I to judge?”

-Despite the pope’s compassionate tone, many people both gay and straight find it hard to reconcile a welcoming attitude with official church teaching that condemns homosexual acts and with statements from individual bishops and priests that reflect a more contentious attitude toward the LGBT community.
-And while many steps have been taken to bridge the gap between LGBT Catholics and their church, most agree: There’s still plenty of work ahead.
+Despite the pope’s compassionate tone, many people both gay and straight find it hard to reconcile a welcoming attitude with official church teaching that condemns “homosexual acts” and with statements from individual bishops and priests that reflect a more contentious attitude toward the LGBTQ community.
+And while many steps have been taken to bridge the gap between LGBTQ Catholics and their church, most agree: There’s still plenty of work ahead.

 A change in tone

 The compassion of Pope Francis mimics the pastoral tone that has infused his entire papacy, creating an environment that is more open to conversation.
 He uses the word gay and has offered messages of support and welcome to LGBTQ people.
 He met with a gay former student on his visit to the United States in 2015.
 He has called on Christians to apologize to gay people for offenses committed throughout history.

 “Pope Francis isn’t creating a revolution, but what he’s doing is creating the space in which the Spirit can speak and be heard,” explains Father Bryan Massingale, professor of theological and social ethics at Fordham University and an outspoken voice for welcoming LGBTQ people, particularly the transgender community.
 “While there hasn’t been any official change in church doctrine, under the papacy of Pope Francis there is a greater freedom to address issues of sexual ethics and sexual morality more openly than there has been under the previous papacies.”